 They also say that there are no fees or service charges for receiving your winnings.
 Anything under the US $600 goes directly into your account.
 Any win over $600 requires a player to complete a claim form, and they may need to pick up that jackpot themselves.
 I don’t think I’d mind flying somewhere for those mega millions.
-They are pretty good on clearly stating taxes are applicable on US lotteries and that anyone can play US lotteries.
+They are pretty good on clearly stating taxes are applicable to US lotteries and that anyone can play US lotteries.
 But that got me wondering.

 Games at Lottomessenger.com

 They offer international lotteries worldwide, though most of the information in their FAQ and ‘how it works’ is the United States orientated.
 Part of me started wondering whether they were based there.
 We did find some registration information regarding an address in Florida, though most of these reference sites were in Spanish.

 Lotto Messenger’s Customer Service

 Though there is a ‘live chat’ button at the top of their website, it redirects to an online form.
 In fairness, they say they answer back in six hours and responded within twenty minutes with the answer to my question.
 There are no phone numbers, no snail mail address and no direct email addresses until a player receives a response from the original question.
 Answers come from Ledonford’s sales department.

 The Bottom Line

 Ledonford Ltd is a pretty big company, and we’ve looked into a variety of their sites.
 Most of them are great at providing reliable information and clear contact details.
 I don’t understand why they would set up a site like Lotto Messenger with no visibility on who they are.
 Maybe this is one of their new sites they’ve just kicked off.
 Then again, if they can get the others up and running so professionally, why mess around like this.

 Why not say how you are

 Why not provide contact details